markevans/dragonfly/extra_docs/DataStorage.md

     Dragonfly::App[:my_app_name].datastore = MyDataStore.new

-If you want your datastore to be configurable, you can include the {Configurable} module.
+If you want your datastore to be configurable, you can include the {Dragonfly::Configurable Configurable} module.